sfagin89/Self-Adjusting-Traffic-System/Custom_model/README.md

   i.
 Images for data training in .jpg format.
 (For Smart Traffic, the total images used for training is 310 .jpg files).
 It is advised that there are 300+ images for better data training.
 Store all the images in *images* folder. ii.
 Label all the images with [Label Img](https://github.com/tzutalin/labelImg).
 Save the labeled images as .xml files and store them in *annotations* folder.
-  * Refer to [Image dataset labeling](https://techzizou.com/dataset-labeling-annotation-tutorial-for-beginners/) for more information. iii.
-Download TensorFlow object detection API model from here.
-Smart Traffic uses ssd_mobilenet_v2_coco_2018_03_29 model because it is suitable to be run on raspberry pi.
+  * Refer to [Image dataset labeling](https://techzizou.com/dataset-labeling-annotation-tutorial-for-beginners/) for more information.

-2. Create the folder and the following directory on Google Drive.
+2. Create the folder and the following directory on Google Drive. [generate_TF1record.py](https://github.com/techzizou/Train-Object-Detection-Model-TF-1.x/blob/main/generate_tfrecord.py)

 3. Zip the image and annotation folders and put them to customTF1 folder.